 LA MERCED CHURCH AND MONASTERY

-The construction of this monumental complex began in 1559 and includes an area of 29,000 square meters (church and monastery).
-Its style is Baroque and Moorish.
-It was initially called the Chapel of San Juan de Letrán.
-Inside there are sculptures of Bernardo de Legarda, works by Miguel de Santiago, Francisco Albán, Manuel Samaniego, Goríbar and other great colonial artists … a pictorial series of more modern artists also stands out.
-Two of the artists are Luis Cadena and Joaquín Pinto from the 19th century and with special importance, the “piece of resistance” by the painter Víctor Mideros.
+The construction of this monument began in 1559 and covers an area of 29,000 square meters (church and monastery) with Baroque and Moorish styles.
+This church was initially called the Chapel of San Juan de Letrán.
+Inside, there are sculptures of Bernardo de Legarda, works by Miguel de Santiago, Francisco Albán, Manuel Samaniego, Goríbar and other great colonial artists.
+A pictorial series of more modern artists also stand out.
+Two of the artists are Luis Cadena and Joaquín Pinto from the 19th century and with special importance, the masterpiece by Víctor Mideros.

 The veneration of the Virgin of the volcano

 The relationship between the people of Quito and Our Lady of Mercy, grew stronger over time.
-According to the historian González Suárez, the Mercedarians transformed an indigenous stone idol from Manabí into a statue of Mary, seeking to bring the natives of Quito to the cult of the Virgin of Mercy.
-The first inhabitants of Quito would go to ask for help, especially in times of volcanic eruptions or earthquakes.
-For this reason, in 1575, the City Council proclaimed September 8 as a day of thanksgiving to the Virgin of Mercy, for saving the city from catastrophe, when in the midst of a great storm of thunder and lightning, a rain of ash darkened the city.
+According to the historian Federico González Suárez, the Mercedarians transformed an indigenous stone idol from Manabí into a statue of Mary, seeking to bring the natives of Quito to the cult of the Virgin of Mercy.
+The first inhabitants of Quito would go to ask her for help, especially in times of volcanic eruptions or earthquakes.
+For this reason, in 1575, the City Council proclaimed September 8 as a day of thanksgiving to the Virgin of Mercy, for saving the city from catastrophe, when in the midst of a great storm, a rain of ash darkened the city.

 The Pilgrim of Quito

 In order to raise the funds for the works and decoration of the temple, the Mercedarians undertook a pilgrimage throughout America in 1706 with a small statue of the Virgin.
-The trip ended in the Spanish city of Cádiz in 1733.
-The statue was very popular in Latin American lands and was baptized The Pilgrim “La Peregrina de Quito”.
+The trip ended in Cádiz, Spain in 1733.
+The statue was very popular all around Latin America and was baptized The Pilgrim «La Peregrina de Quito”.
 Apparently, the original statue was destroyed during the Spanish Civil War.

 MONASTERY OF SAINT CATHERINE OF SIENA

-Santa Catalina is one of the important cloisters of the city, a living museum of our traditions.
+Saint Catherine with its Spanish name Santa Catalina is one of the important cloisters of Quito, a living museum of our traditions.

-At the corner of Flores and Espejo streets, stands the striking Monastery of Saint Catherine of Siena, another temple that has been a victim of earthquakes, with a cloister painted in orange and a museum that presents religious souvenirs and more than 100 paintings of baroque art.
+At the corner of Flores and Espejo streets, you will find the beautiful Monastery of Saint Catherine of Siena, another temple that has been a victim of earthquakes, with a cloister painted in orange and a museum that presents religious images and more than 100 paintings of baroque art.

 LA PLAZA GRANDE

-It is the core of the city and perhaps the best place to start the visit of the center of Quito: its Independence Plaza.
+It is the core of the city and perhaps the best place to start your visit of the center of Quito: its Independence Plaza.

-It took over 150 years for this plain of dust and earth to become the most important grid in Quito, where the distribution (and confrontation) of powers in the country was defined around the original small stone fountain, which today it is a proud monument to independence: our own Statue of Liberty.
+It took over 150 years for this plain of dust and earth to become the most important plaza in our city, where, after some confrontation, the distribution of powers in the country was defined around the original small stone fountain, which today it is a monument to independence: our own Statue of Liberty.

-The beautiful Plaza de la Independencia, in the heart of the Historic Center, is surrounded by the four pillars of society, the Cathedral, the Presidential Palace, the Archbishop’s Palace and the Municipality.
-Under the watchful eye of the Pichincha Volcano and the beautiful Andean blue sky, the plaza protects the secrets and legends of the city, its political traditions, its pacts and hidden treaties: it is the witness of the chronicles of Quito.
+In the heart of the historic center, the beautiful Plaza de la Independencia, Independece Square, is surrounded by the four most important headquarters, the Cathedral, the Presidential Palace, the Archbishop’s Palace and the Municipality.
+Under the watchful eye of the Pichincha Volcano and the always blue Andean sky, the plaza protects the secrets and legends of the city, its political traditions, its pacts and hidden treaties, as the witness of the stories and tales of Quito.

-The city’s activity is part of this center spot, which has remained, over the years, as the heart of its community, a space proper to each citizen and with which each one identifies in their own way.
-At the beginning of the 20th century, the Monument to the Heroes of Independence was erected in the center of the square, the symbol of the triumph of the Republic over Spanish rule, but the place has also witnessed great popular revolts that have managed to overthrow presidents and change the course of politics.
+The city’s activity is part of this center spot, which has remained, over the years, as the heart of our community, a space that belongs to each citizen and with which each one identifies in their own way.
+At the beginning of the 20th century, the Monument to the Heroes of Independence was built in the center of the square as a symbol of the triumph of the Republic over Spanish rule, but the place has also witnessed great popular revolts that have managed to overthrow presidents and change the course of politics.

 The Plaza is a great place to observe the color, humor and drama of life in Quito.
-Here, you will find old men gossiping to each other on their benches, shoe shiners passing from one customer to another, curious people looking at the latest headlines, new mothers who proudly push their babies’ cars, candy vendors who offer their delicacies, indigenous women with their “guaguas” (children) wrapped, carried on their backs, women weaving, photographers capturing the beauty of the city, foreigners walking, police and guards taking care of their people with impeccable boots.
-Choose a bench, get comfortable and enjoy the show.
+Here, you will find old men gossiping to each other while sitting on their benches, shoe shiners passing from one customer to another, curious people looking for news, new mothers who proudly push their babies’ cars, candy vendors who offer their delicacies, indigenous women with their “guaguas” (children) wrapped and carried on their backs, busy women weaving, photographers capturing the beauty of the city, foreigners walking around and discovering the beauty of this place, police and guards taking care of their people.
+Choose a place to sit, get comfortable and enjoy the show.

 SAN MARCOS CHURCH

-The plaza and church of San Marcos is the center of one of the most special neighborhoods in the Historic Center, located on the peaceful Junín street.
+The Church of San Marcos along with the plaza around it, are the center of one of the most special neighborhoods in the Historic Center, located on the quiet Junín street.

 A small park adorns the front, which is the meeting point for neighbors.
-Its pediment, restored in the last century, shows the influence of neoclassical lines, elegantly displaying a bell tower at the base.
+Its pediment, restored during 20th century, shows the influence of neoclassical style, elegantly displayed in a bell tower at the base.

 SANTO DOMINGO CHURCH

-The Church of Santo Domingo is one of the important temples in the Historic Center, where we find one of the most treasured chapels in the entire city.
+The Church of Santo Domingo is one outstanding temple in the Historic Center, where we find one of the most treasured chapels in the entire city.

-It has a style different from that of most of the main churches in the capital.
-Much of the original work was replaced by new pieces from the 19th century, since the Italian priests of the time decided to favor neoclassical elements.
+You will discover a different style from that of most of the main churches in the city.
+Much of the original work was replaced by new pieces from the 19th century, since the Italian priests of the time decided to renovate and use neoclassical elements.

 Fray Pedro Bedón Museum

-Since 1586, Fray Pedro Bedón lived and worked in the church, where his artistic legacy began.
-The museum offers an overview of the maximum expression of religious colonial art, showing the techniques and cultural syncretism of important icons and mangers.
+Since 1586, Fray Pedro Bedón lived and worked in this church, where his artistic legacy began to form.
+The museum offers an overview of the maximum expression of religious colonial art, thanks to technique and cultural syncretism of important icons and mangers.

 A little history

-When you approach the Historic Center from the south of the city, you will be greeted by a beautiful tower adorned with an elegant clock, which is part of the fascinating complex of Santo Domingo.
-The Plaza was the entrance to Quito, where you could find the famous “cajoneras”, female vendors of linen products and the traditional rag dolls.
+When you approach the Historic Center from the south of the city, you will be greeted by the view of a beautiful tower decorated with an elegant clock, which is part of the fascinating Santo Domingo building.
+The Plaza was the entrance to Quito, where you could find the famous «cajoneras», female vendors of linen products and the traditional rag dolls.

 The construction of the church and monastery began in 1581.
 It turned out in one of the most important religious structures in the city.
 In 1880, the destiny of this church changed radically.
-A group of Italian priests came to the city with the aim of modernizing the cult and the physical spaces.
-In their desire to “develop”, they decided to update the image of Santo Domingo: they changed the color, modified the pictorial themes and even the baroque altarpieces.
-They made functional reforms, which fulfilled the requirements of a new cult idea imposed by Europeans.
-Now we have a church with three naves, neoclassical painting and a roof full of color and Mudejar style.
+A group of Italian priests came to the city with the aim of modernizing the religious expressions and the physical spaces.
+In their desire to «develop», they decided to update the image of Santo Domingo by changing the color, modifying the paintings and even altering the baroque altarpieces.
+They made functional reforms, which fulfilled the requirements of a new European cult idea.
+Now we have a church with three naves, neoclassical paintings and a roof full of color and Mudejar style.